Iliya Valov: Career

 Valov made 180 appearances for Botev Vratsa from 1981 to 1988.
-He was the number two goalkeeper to Borislav Mihaylov in Bulgaria's squad at Mexico 86.
-He made a total of 31 caps with the national team.
+He was the number two goalkeeper to Borislav Mihaylov in the Bulgaria national team's squad at the 1986 FIFA World Cup.
+He made a total of 34 caps with the national team.

-During his career he saved 12 penalty kicks in the top division of Bulgarian football.
+During his career he saved 12 penalty kicks A PFG|in the top division of Bulgarian football.

 After retiring as a player, Valov worked as a goalkeeping coach for Cherno More Varna until 2004 before following coach Plamen Markov to CSKA Sofia.

+Personal life and death

-He is the father of Valentin Iliev.
+Valov died from lung disease in Vratsa on 13 July 2024, at the age of 62.
+He was the father of Valentin Iliev.